 Miyamoto’s use of grids didn’t just define the visual aesthetic of his games; it shaped the very experience of gameplay.
 His influence is seen in the ongoing popularity of pixel art, with many modern games continuing to draw inspiration from his grid-based designs.
 Miyamoto’s legacy illustrates how constraints can fuel creativity, turning simple pixels into timeless icons.

-Would you like to learn about the History of Graph Paper and the Origins of Data Visualisation?
+Learn about the History of Graph Paper and the Origins of Data Visualisation.

 Available graph paper types include: